mobipy

 app.var("Series name")

-where "Series name" is the name (either series serial name or declared name) of the series in the current application.
+is the name (either series serialized name or declared name) of the series in the current application.
+(Note that the declared name - from the var

 Parameters